Bread and Butter Pickle Recipe

 Every year I enjoy canning and making several different preserves, with fresh produce from my garden, and from wherever I can get it!

-I wanted to start by posting about Bread and Butter Pickles.
-We made these a few weeks ago, with 3″-4″ cucumbers from our local supermarket.
-I didn’t plant any cucumbers myself, so these will have to do!
+Last year I made Bread and Butter Pickles with 3″-4″ cucumbers from our local supermarket.
+I didn’t plant any cucumbers myself then, so these had to do!

 The small cucumbers known as Kirby cucumbers, come into the stores all at once, and are the best to use for pickles.
 I do find that they go moldy very quickly – so if you purchase them, plan to pickle and can them immediately for best results.
 If you see some at the market, try to inspect the bottom of the basket – as the ones at the bottom may be mushy or moldy if they are in a big container.